KSDunne/whisper_riding_school/README.md

 ## User stories

-- As a site visitor, I want to understand purpose of this website and to easily navigate through it
+- As a site visitor, I want to understand the purpose of this website and to easily navigate through it
 - As a site visitor, I want to be able to see the name of the business and their main offering as soon as I land on the home page
 - As a site visitor, I want to learn a bit about the history of the farm
 - As a site visitor, I want to see the benefits of horse riding, so I can tell whether I would like to do it or not